ahmed6ww/ax-agents/CONTRIBUTING.md

-# Contributing Agents to APM Registry
+# Contributing Agents to AX Registry

-Thank you for your interest in contributing an agent to APM! 🎉
+Thank you for your interest in contributing an agent to AX! 🎉

 ## How to Submit an Agent